GuyRayOv/Stocks/README.md

 │   └──__init__.py
 │
-├── images/                      # images of tkl graphs (to be used by fastai) ├── output/                      # Logs, results, and generated files ├── pickles/                     # Serialized models and dataframes
+├── images/                      # images of tkl graphs (to be used by fastai) ├── output/                      # Logs, results, and generated file │
+├── pickles/                     # Serialized models and dataframes
 |   ├── <stock1>.best_model_name.X_features.keras
 |   .